Vantage Point Media House

 “I think it was a really smart choice to keep building our company because today we’re working with literally the very best cameras in the world.
 We’ve got three REDs, which is a top brand name that is just kicking ass in the industry, basically winning Oscars every year.
 And we also have an awesome crew to go with it and they just keep pushing themselves, because if you keep handing them better gear, they keep having to up their game to match the gear.”

 So what has been the key to Vantage Point’s success, aside from their exceptional technical wizardry and acumen?

-Fishing shows still make up a good portion of Vantage Point’s work with their anchor program, Facts of Fishing: The Show, the most popular and most-watched angling program in the world.
+Fishing shows still make up a good portion of Vantage Point’s work with their anchor program, Facts of Fishing: The Show, one of the most popular and most-watched angling programs in the world.
 But they have also worked for many other prominent and prestigious organizations.

 “With Facts of Fishing, we had been working on parts of that show for probably five years and for last season and this current season, we have completely taken over production of the show, which is awesome, because we get to travel all over the world shooting people fishing in these wonderful environments.”

 Being sporty and outdoorsy types, the Vantage Point crew love living and working in the Bay of Quinte region and say being located in Belleville has not been a hindrance in any way to the growth and development of their company.